simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-04-18
+<br />**Date image released:**  2024-04-20
-<br />**This image is owned by:**  Neil Corke
+<br />**This image is owned by:**  Wright Dobbs
-<br />**Title of the image:**  Facing NGC 1232
+<br />**Title of the image:**  Diamonds in the Sky
-<br />**Description for the image:**  From our vantage point in the Milky Way Galaxy, we see NGC 1232 face-on.
-Nearly 200,000 light-years across, the big, beautiful spiral galaxy is located some 47 million light-years away in the flowing southern constellation of Eridanus.
-This sharp, multi-color, telescopic image of NGC 1232 includes remarkable details of the distant island universe.
-From the core outward, the galaxy's colors change from the yellowish light of old stars in the center to young blue star clusters and reddish star forming regions along the grand, sweeping spiral arms.
-NGC 1232's apparent, small, barred-spiral companion galaxy is cataloged as NGC 1232A.
-Distance estimates place it much farther though, around 300 million light-years away, and unlikely to be interacting with NGC 1232.
-Of course, the prominent bright star with the spiky appearance is much closer than NGC 1232 and lies well within our own Milky Way.
+<br />**Description for the image:**  When the dark shadow of the Moon raced across North America on April 8, sky watchers along the shadow's narrow central path were treated to a total solar eclipse.
+During the New Moon's shadow play diamonds glistened twice in the eclipse-darkened skies.
+The transient celestial jewels appeared immediately before and after the total eclipse phase.
+That's when the rays of a vanishing and then emerging sliver of solar disk are just visible behind the silhouetted Moon's edge, creating the appearance of a shiny diamond set in a dark ring.
+This dramatic timelapse composite from north-central Arkansas captures both diamond ring moments of this total solar eclipse.
+The diamond rings are separated by the ethereal beauty of the solar corona visible during totality.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2404/NGC1232_Eye_of_God_Galaxy_fullsize_2024-03-28.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2404/tse2024Dobbs.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).